$\Delta$-Nets: Interaction-Based System for Optimal Parallel $\lambda$-Reduction: Introduction

 In this paper, I present a model of universal parallel computation called {$\Delta$-Nets}, and a method to translate \mbox{$\lambda$-terms} into \mbox{$\Delta$-nets} and back.
 Together, the system and translation method constitute an algorithm for optimal parallel \mbox{$\lambda$-reduction}.
 As an interaction system, the core of the model is perfectly confluent: every normalizing reduction order produces the same result in the same number of steps.
 The core model is then necessarily extended with non-interaction \emph{canonicalization} rules, which depart from the interaction paradigm.
-In order to minimize total number of reductions and guarantee normalization for all nets associated with normalizing \mbox{$\lambda$-terms}, a global partial reduction ordering needs to be followed, and is specified.
+Along with a global reduction order, canonicalizations ensure Church--Rosser confluence and optimality in nonlinear systems.
 The \mbox{$\Delta$-Nets} algorithm solves the longstanding enigma of optimal \mbox{$\lambda$-calculi} reduction with groundbreaking clarity.
 Instead of making use of delimiters, sharing is expressed through a single agent type which allows any number of auxiliary ports, called a \textit{replicator}.
 Each instance of a replicator incorporates information that in previous models was spread across multiple agents, such as indexed fans and delimiters.
 This consolidation of information enables simplifications that were previously unfeasible, and leads to constant memory usage in the reduction of $(\lambda x.x\,x)(\lambda y.y\,y)$, for example.
 Finally, I show that the \mbox{$\lambda$-calculus} can be understood as a projection of \mbox{$\Delta$-Nets}.
-The additional degrees of freedom in \mbox{$\Delta$-Nets} allow it to realize optimal reduction in the manner envisioned by Lévy, i.e., no reduction operation is performed which is rendered unneccessary later, and no reduction operation which is necessary is performed more than once.
+The additional degrees of freedom in \mbox{$\Delta$-Nets} allow it to realize optimal reduction in the manner envisioned by Lévy, i.e., no reduction operation is applied which is rendered unneccessary later, and no reduction operation which is necessary is applied more than once.